zirui-song-18/documentation-website/_vector-search/ai-search/neural-sparse-ann-configuration.md

 # Sparse ANN configuration

-This page provides comprehensive configuration guidance for Sparse ANN, especially the SEISMIC algorithm, in OpenSearch neural sparse search.
+This page provides comprehensive configuration guidance for sparse ANN in OpenSearch neural sparse search.

 ## Prerequisites

-Before configuring Sparse ANN, ensure you have:
+Before configuring sparse ANN, ensure you have:

 - OpenSearch 3.3 or later with the neural-search plugin installed

-- Sufficient cluster resources (CPU cores & JVM memory) for Sparse ANN index building and caching.
-See [Sparse ANN performance tuning]({{site.url}}{{site.baseurl}}/vector-search/performance-tuning-sparse/).
+## Step 1: Create sparse ANN index

-## Step 1: Create an index
+To use sparse ANN, you must enable sparse setting at the index level by setting `"sparse": true`

-To use Sparse ANN, you must enable sparse setting at the index level by setting `"sparse": true`
+Besides, you should use `sparse_vector` as the field type, because sparse ANN is designed to use sparse vectors.

 In addition, there are some special parameters in a mapping field.
 You can specify what settings you want to use, such as `n_postings`, `cluster_ratio`, `summary_prune_ratio`, and `approximate_threshold`.
-More details can be seen in More details can be seen in [Sparse ANN index setting]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/index/)
+More details can be seen in [sparse ANN index setting]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/index/)

 ### Example
 ```json